 Oppo and Realme mobiles have their firmware site to help users; you can refer them based on your mobile model number.
 You can use a Stock Recovery or online method to flash your desired Color OS ROM.

 You can use the simple dload method if you are in Stock ROM or Fastboot way.
-When you can’t access your mobile in live condition.
+When you can’t access your mobile in live conditions.
 Refer- Honor View 20 Pie firmware flash.
 Instead of this mobile model, you have to use your mobile firmware.

 TWRP Recovery Method